Riverfront Woods Preserve

 A paved trailhead parking lot with an informational kiosk is located at the end of Riverfront Drive in Yarmouth.

-The Carriage Trail begins from the parking lot and extends along the powerline corridor to the Royal River.
-The Carriage Trail has been graded to have minimal slopes.
+The Main Trail begins from the parking lot and extends along the powerline corridor to the Royal River.
+It has been graded to have minimal slopes and is wheelchair accessible.
+The first third-mile of trail is surfaced with hard packed gravel and is a minimum of 4 feet wide, with 5-foot wide passing areas at least every 200 feet.

 In recognition of the preserve’s location in the traditional home of the Wabanaki people, the Yarmouth Parks and Lands Committee unveiled its land acknowledgement on September 23, 2023: